Imran4424/Machine-Learning-Models/README.md

 ![Hyperplane](DecisionBoundary.png)

 Any point in the Support Vector Machine model plot is a vector (2D or multi-dimensional based on the number of features).
-The nearest vectors to the hyperplane of each class is called support vectors becuase they are dictating how the optimal hyperplane will be positioned.
-If we remove all other vectors except support vectors, the hyperplane will be same for that dataset.
+The nearest vectors to the hyperplane of each class are called support vectors because they dictate how the optimal hyperplane will be positioned.
+If we remove all other vectors except support vectors, the hyperplane will be the same for that dataset.
 Thus, this model is named Support Vector Machine.

 ![Support Vectors](SupportVectorsClassification.png)